 How to pay a fine

-You have 28 days from the issue date shown on the fine/infringement to pay it in full or organise a payment plan for fines of $200 or more.
-All payments made with a credit or debit card will incur a credit card surcharge.
+You have 28 days from the issue date shown on the fine/infringement to pay it in full or set up a payment plan for fines of $200 or more.
+All payments made with a credit or debit card will incur a card surcharge.

-If you receive a fine and you are not responsible you have 28 days from the day of the fine issue to take action.
+If you receive a fine and you are not responsible, you have 28 days from the day the fine was issued to transfer the fine or dispute the fine in court.
 There is also important information you should be aware of about overdue fines.

 Find more information about types of fines.